vislearn/FFF/README.md

 ### Copy `fff/loss.py` into your project

-If you do not want to add our `fff` package as a dependency, but still want to use the FFF loss function, you can copy the `fff/loss.py` file into your own project.
+If you do not want to add our `fff` package as a dependency, but still want to use the FFF or FIF loss function, you can copy the `fff/loss.py` file into your own project.
-It does not have any dependencies on the rest of the repo.
+It does not have any dependencies except for PyTorch.

 ## Basic usage